-Fluid’s embedding layer supports “sparse updates” in both single-node and distributed training, which means gradients are stored in a sparse tensor structure where only rows with non-zero gradients are saved.
+Fluid’s api_fluid_layers_embedding layer supports “sparse updates” in both single-node and distributed training, which means gradients are stored in a sparse tensor structure where only rows with non-zero gradients are saved.
 In distributed training, for larger embedding layers, sparse updates reduce the amount of communication data and speed up training.

 In paddle, we use lookup_table to implement embedding.
 The figure below illustrates the process of embedding in the forward and backward calculations: